jtmass98/Active-Learning/README.md

 ![Alt Text](heatmap_animation.gif)

 The algorithm balances exploiting the peaks of the fitted GP with exploring areas with high uncertainty.
+Note that there is a uniform distribution of test points which is representative of the smoothness of the true function.
+There are additional points close to the maximum to try to pinpoint it.
+Given more points, the algorithm would likely further explore the maximum to find further gains.